Value at risk: History

 Abnormal markets and trading were excluded from the VaR estimate in order to make it observable.
 It is not always possible to define loss if, for example, markets are closed as after 9/11, or severely illiquid, as happened several times in 2008.
 Losses can also be hard to define if the risk-bearing institution fails or breaks up.
 A measure that depends on traders taking certain actions, and avoiding other actions, can lead to self reference.

 This is risk management VaR.
 It was well established in quantitative trading groups at several financial institutions, notably Bankers Trust, before 1990, although neither the name nor the definition had been standardized.
 There was no effort to aggregate VaRs across trading desks.

 The financial events of the early 1990s found many firms in trouble because the same underlying bet had been made at many places in the firm, in non-obvious ways.
 Since many trading desks already computed risk management VaR, and it was the only common risk measure that could be both defined for all businesses and aggregated without strong assumptions, it was the natural choice for reporting firmwide risk.
 J. P. Morgan CEO Dennis Weatherstone famously called for a "4:15 report" that combined all firm risk on one page, available within 15 minutes of the market close.

 Risk measurement VaR was developed for this purpose.
 Development was most extensive at J. P. Morgan, which published the methodology and gave free access to estimates of the necessary underlying parameters in 1994.
 This was the first time VaR had been exposed beyond a relatively small group of quants.
 Two years later, the methodology was spun off into an independent for-profit business now part of RiskMetrics Group (now part of MSCI).

 In 1997, the U.S. Securities and Exchange Commission ruled that public corporations must disclose quantitative information about their derivatives activity.
 Major banks and dealers chose to implement the rule by including VaR information in the notes to their financial statements.

-Worldwide adoption of the Basel II Accord, beginning in 1999 and nearing completion today, gave further impetus to the use of VaR.
-VaR is the preferred measure of market risk, and concepts similar to VaR are used in other parts of the accord.
+Basel II and the subsequent Basel 2.5 reforms gave further impetus to the regulatory use of VaR and stressed VaR.
+The Basel Committee's revised market-risk framework later replaced both with expected shortfall as the basis for internal-model market-risk capital requirements.